ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 Next we consider the priors for *β*<sub>1</sub> through *β*<sub>7</sub>, our deviation parameters.
-As we’re working on the log scale, the 𝒩(0,1) is often good places to start.
-It allows for small, moderate and even large deviations from the reference category, but rule out very large deviations.
+As we’re working on the log scale, the 𝒩(0,1) is often a good place to start.
+It allows for small, moderate and even large deviations from the reference category, but rules out very large deviations.
 In this case, however, keep in mind that if our posterior for *β*<sub>0</sub> ends up rather high, the posteriors for our upper-end *β* parameters will need to be large and negative to